Phillip Noyce

-Phillip Noyce AO (born April 29, 1950) is an Australian filmmaker.
+Phillip Roger Noyce AO (born 29 April 1950) is an Australian film and television director.
 Since 1977, he has directed over 19 feature films in various genres, including historical drama (Newsfront, Rabbit-Proof Fence, The Quiet American); thrillers (Dead Calm, Sliver, The Bone Collector); and action films (Blind Fury, The Saint, Salt).
-He has also directed the Jack Ryan adaptations Patriot Games (1992) and Clear and Present Danger (1994) and the 2014 adaptation of Lois Lowry's The Giver.
+He has also directed the Jack Ryan adaptations Patriot Games (1992) and Clear and Present Danger (1994), as well as the 2014 adaptation of Lois Lowry's The Giver.

-He has worked at various times with such actors as Val Kilmer, Harrison Ford, Denzel Washington, Michael Caine, Angelina Jolie, Nicole Kidman, Meryl Streep, Rutger Hauer, and three films with Thora Birch over 25 years.
-He has also directed, written, and executive-produced television programmes in both Australia and North America, including The Cowra Breakout, Vietnam, Revenge, Roots, and Netflix's What/If.
+Noyce has worked at various times with such actors as Val Kilmer, Harrison Ford, Denzel Washington, Michael Caine, Angelina Jolie, Nicole Kidman, Meryl Streep, Rutger Hauer and three films with Thora Birch over 25 years.
+He has also directed, written and executive-produced television programmes in both Australia and North America, including The Cowra Breakout, Vietnam, Revenge, Roots, and Netflix's What/If.

-Noyce's work has won him several accolades, including AACTA Awards for Best Film, Best Director, and a special Longford Lyell lifetime achievement award.
+Noyce's work has won him several accolades, including AACTA Awards for Best Film, Best Director and a special Longford Lyell lifetime achievement award.

-Life and career
+Early life and education

-Noyce was born in Griffith, New South Wales, attended high school at Barker College in Sydney and began making short films at the age of 18.
-A poster for a screening of "underground" films had captured his imagination and the 16 US and Australian experimental films ignited something else.
-Four months later he shot his first short film, the 15 minute Better to Reign in Hell, financed by selling roles to his friends.
+Phillip Roger Noyce was born on 29 April 1950 in Griffith, New South Wales.

+He attended high school at Barker College in Sydney, and began making short films at the age of 18.
+His first short film, the 15-minute Better to Reign in Hell, was financed by selling roles to his friends.

+He graduated from Sydney University, and then attended the Australian Film, Television and Radio School in 1973.

-In 1969, Noyce became the manager of the Sydney Filmmakers Co-op, a collective of filmmakers.
-With Jan Chapman, he ran the Filmmaker's Cinema for three years atop a socialist bookshop in Sydney, screening the short films of the directors who would go on to form the Australian New Wave: Gillian Armstrong, Peter Weir, Bruce Beresford, George Miller, Paul Cox.
-These were a generation of boomers who had grown up rarely seeing an Australian film, as British and American interests controlled distribution and exhibition Australia wide.
+In 1969, Noyce ran the Sydney Filmmakers Co-op, a collective of filmmakers.
+With Jan Chapman, he ran the Filmmaker's Cinema for three years above a bookshop in Sydney, screening the short films of the directors who would go on to form the Australian New Wave: Gillian Armstrong, Peter Weir, Bruce Beresford, George Miller and Paul Cox.